 Bush Hill House: Before he became the first president of the United States, the young George Washington joined his sick brother for a healing trip to Barbados, where the pair stayed in a plantation home now known as the Bush Hill House.

-Check the following table to find out more about historic sites in the area.
+Review the table below for more information about sites of historical interest in the area.

 |Bush Hill House||(246) 228-5461||Bridgetown|

 |George Washington House||(246) 228-5461||1.3 mi.
 Southeast of Downtown Bridgetown|